angular/angular/aio/content/tutorial/first-app/first-app-lesson-12.md

 ## What you'll learn

 *  Your app has a form into which users can enter data that is sent to your app's service.
-*  The service writes the data from the form to the browser's console.=
+*  The service writes the data from the form to the browser's console log.

 ## Step 1 - Add a method to send form data